bee-software/pic-bois/readme.md

 #setup
 - fab setup

-#to run the tests
+#to run lint & tests
+- fab

+# to start the server
-- fab test
+- fab start